Kernix13/guitar-chord-names/notes.md

 # Miscellaneous RegEx and JSON notes

-Using `convert.txt` as a worksheet to convert the values from my spreadsheet to JSON.
-Right now that I have 3 different **Regular Expressions** to convert the chord names into JSON keys.
-Haven't figured out the RegEx for converting the Chord note values in the value pairs.
+I have a spreadsheet the creates the chord names and includes the notes for 136 chord names.
+I am using `convert.txt` as a worksheet to convert the values from my spreadsheet to JSON.

+**Contribution 1**: I have 3 different **Regular Expressions** to convert the chord names into JSON key-value pairs.
+I should hobly have 1 RegEx for that.
+I haven't figured out the RegEx for converting the Chord note values in the value pairs WITHOUT matching parts of the chord name.

-I shouldn't be using the actual values..
-I should be able to caluclate the chord name from the notes entered.
-Will I be able to use my GitHub repo as an API source?
+I shouldn't be using the actual chord names and notes.
+I should be able to caluclate the chord name from the notes entered:

+**Question 1**: Will I be able to use my GitHub repo as an API source?
 Can the https address for the JSON file(s) be used to fetch the data?

-Do I add related scales and/or equal chords in `chord-intervals.json`?
-Probably.
+**Question 2**: Do I add related scales and/or "equal" chords in `chord-intervals.json`?
+Yes, eventually.

+## RegEx

-I need to replace the flat symbol from the spreadsheet `b` to `♭` and the sharp `#` to `♯`
+I need to replace the flat symbol from the spreadsheet `b` to `♭` and the sharp `#` to `♯`.

 To remove tabs from pasting from spreadsheet:
 ```
 \t
 ```
-(Is `re` the abbreviation for RegEx?)
-To replace the chords with the chords wrapped in double quotes and followed by a colon use:
+**Question**: Is `re` the abbreviation for RegEx?

+To replace the chord names with the names wrapped in double quotes and followed by a colon use:

 Group 1:
 ```re